Find out more about what we do to prevent crime and make Ottawa a great place to live.

 Paint It Up!

-Crime Prevention Ottawa, in partnership with the City of Ottawa, offers funding for outdoor mural projects that support graffiti prevention, community safety and the beautification of Ottawa neighbourhoods.
-The Paint it Up!
-Program empowers youth through community arts.
+Crime Prevention Ottawa, in partnership with the City of Ottawa, is calling for applications for mural projects that support graffiti prevention, community safety and the beautification of Ottawa neighbourhoods through youth empowerment and community arts.

 How it works